Ducky-007/MusicData/README.md

 Average Album per Artist: 1

-Music and 90's Music playlist has the most tracks in it
+Music and 90's Music genres are being used in most playlists

 Top Ten Artists with the Most Tracks: